Traversing 'The Med': A Mediterranean Feast

 Location: Naples

 This morning is at your leisure to enjoy Naples.
 We transfer to the port mid-afternoon to board the Douglas Mawson and sail west to the Italian island of Sardinia.
-This evening, we enjoy a Welcome Dinner where we meet our AE Expeditions team and crew.
+This evening, we enjoy a Welcome Dinner where we meet our Aurora Expeditions team and crew.
 Meals: Breakfast, Dinner onboard

 Day 4 : Olbia